nygeog/mappluto_to_fgdb/README.md

 ====
 Took 58 mins on my machine (Windows 7 virtual on Parallels iMac (12 GB allocated to Windows) while running from Sublime Text 2.

 May take longer from pasting into ArcGIS python command.
+Though, I got some weird urllib error.
+So maybe run in PythonWIN, Idle, Sublime Text 2 (need to save the file somewhere then hit CTRL + B to run the code, you'll have needed to point to Python in your Python-Build see http://stackoverflow.com/questions/8551735/how-do-i-run-python-code-from-sublime-text-2

 Time depends on your internet connection for downloads and your processor.